szh1456/szh1456.github.io/_pages/about.md

 Recent News
 ======
-* [10/2020] Our ASL Teach paper was accepted by IMWUT(UbiComp2021).
+* [10/2020] Our Teaching American Sign Language paper was accepted by IMWUT(UbiComp2021).
 A great collaboration with researchers from cognitive science and education department in Dartmouth and sign language experts from Gallaudet University.
-This is our first work on teaching human motion without coaches.
+This is our first work on teaching human motion at population scale without coaches.
 Check out our [papers]() for more details!
 * [03/2020] Gave a demo and [talk](https://www.youtube.com/watch?v=lHfvueWdjJQ&t=6s) for PolarTag paper on **[HotMobile 2020](http://www.hotmobile.org/2020/)**.
 Thanks for everyone's attention and vote!
 We won the <span style="color:red"> **Best Demo Award** </span>!
 * [02/2020] Received the ACM HotMobile 2020 Student Travel Award.
 See you at Austin!
 * [12/2019] One paper got accepted by **[HotMobile 2020](http://www.hotmobile.org/2020/)**.